MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 ![CilView main window](../images/cilview.png)

+To view detailed information about CIL instruction, right-click on the instruction opcode in formatted view and choose **Instruction information** menu item.
+The displayed dialog box will provide information such as opcode and operand sizes and raw instruction bytes hexadecimal code.

 ## View the resulting CIL for C#/VB sources

 This feature enables you to view disassembled CIL code corresponding to the entered code snippet.
 CIL View will compile the provided code in background, and open the output binary if the compilation is successful.
 If the build fails, it will display the build output to you.